 If some tickets that were assigned to a person to be worked on a particular period of time have expired (missed due date), the system shows an indication of this on a timeline.

-A number next to each person’s name shows the number of tickets which are overdue or expired.
+A number next to each person’s name shows the number of tickets that are overdue or expired.

 The system allows you to split a single JIRA task across multiple people and multiple periods.
 Simply drag’n’drop a task with Shift key hold to split it.